AJDStudios/Resume/README.md

  - added the relevant needed templates (navbar still doesn't link right now but "/" works)
  - animated the portfolio head
  - laid the groundwork for a couple easter eggs - only found if you check the code or try fairly basic functionality.
+ - imported some portfolio pieces as statics
+ - added the footer (still needs some work and the tranlation button)

         Next steps
             - assign links to the navbar
-            - import some portfolio pieces as statics
             - add the footer
             - make the navbar sticky? in general it's good, but not sure any page is going to be big enough for it to have meaning - may do it just to make sure I can.
             - dark and light toggle needs to actually change the colour scheme - probably invert it... but need to decide on light theme still.